 Originally built in 1832 by the Hallet family, the Spouter Inn’s main building was created as a summer home to escape the everyday routine of life in upstate New York.
 Not only a place to relax and enjoy the summers, but their home also helped to create memories for many in the community as they held concerts and dances in the second-floor dance hall.
 The decades of fun and frivolity were many and the home evolved over the years.
 At times it was a place for migrant workers to rent rooms while harvesting local crops or working in the fishing/lobstering industry.

-Fast forward to 1986, when Paul and Catherine Lippman purchased the home and saw potential for wondrous changes.
-They and their boys lived on the property for many years and Paul and Catherine renovated the old colonial style home, updating the structure, upgrading its function, yet keeping the feel of its “golden days” of old.
-They also added the beautiful carriage house, a custom design of artistic post & beam woodwork.
-With ceilings of Maine Hemlock and floors of Ash, each guest room and private bath has its own personality demonstrated by Paul’s use of wood finish: Mahogany, Bird’s Eye Maple, Cherry, Pine, and Oak.
+In 1986, the building was renovated, updating the structure, upgrading its function, yet keeping the feel of its “golden days” of old.
+A beautiful carriage house was added with the custom design of artistic post & beam woodwork.
+With ceilings of Maine Hemlock and floors of Ash, each guest room and private bath has its own personality demonstrated by the use of wood finish: Mahogany, Bird’s Eye Maple, Cherry, Pine, and Oak.

 In the summer of 2018, Linda and Marc Impagliazzo became the owners and hosts of the Spouter Inn.
 After much searching, they came upon the Spouter Inn and loved it immediately.
 The beautiful view of the Penobscot Bay across the street was breathtaking and too hard to pass by!
 Like the previous owners, Don and Erin Shirley, said, “Everyone has a reason for being called to the shore.”